 In the United Kingdom, the Financial Services Compensation Scheme (the "FSCS") was established under the Financial Services and Markets Act 2000 ("FSMA") and is the UK's statutory fund of last resort for customers of authorised financial services firms.
-The FSCS can pay compensation to customers if a firm authorised by the FCA is unable, or likely to be unable, to pay claims against it (for instance, an authorised bank is unable to pay claims by depositors).
-The FSCS is funded by levies on firms authorised by the FCA, including the Issuer and other members of the Nomura Group in the United Kingdom.
-The Issuer is currently exempt from participation in the FSCS.
+The FSCS can pay compensation to customers if a firm authorised by the PRA and/or FCA is unable, or likely to be unable, to pay claims against it (for instance, an authorised bank is unable to pay claims by depositors).
+The FSCS is funded by levies on firms authorised by the PRA and/or FCA, including the Issuer and other members of the Nomura Group in the United Kingdom.
+The Issuer does not conduct business in respect of which the FSCS may pay compensation and as such it is exempt from the specific costs levy and compensation costs levy but remains liable to contribute to the base costs of the FSCS.
 In the event that the FSCS raises funds from authorised firms, raises those funds more frequently or significantly increases the levies to be paid by such firms, the associated costs to the Issuer may have a material impact on its results of operations or financial condition.
-The recent measures taken to protect the depositors of deposit-taking institutions involving the FSCS have resulted in a significant increase in the levies made by the FSCS on the industry and may do so in the future if similar measures are required to protect depositors of other institutions.
+The measures taken to protect the depositors of deposit-taking institutions involving the FSCS resulted in a significant increase in the levies made by the FSCS on the industry and may do so in the future if similar measures are required to protect depositors of other institutions.
 In addition, regulatory reform initiatives in the UK and internationally may result in further changes to the FSCS, which could result in additional costs and risks for the Issuer.